 Screen readers rely on the heading structure of the document to quickly navigate through the document.
-The heading structure is controlled by the heading styles.
-The heading styles must be used in order - the top level of your outline must be heading 1, the second level of the outline must be heading 2, and so on and so forth.
+The heading styles control the heading structure.
+Use heading styles in numerical order - the top level of your outline must be heading 1, the second level must be heading 2, and so forth.

 Beyond setting up the heading structure, using styles to control the formatting of your documents has several benefits for you as the document author.
-Properly using styles results in fewer formatting frustrations, more efficient and consistent application of formatting, easy creation of tables of contents that automatically update with the click of a button, easy document navigation, and the ability to easily create PDF bookmarks based on the styles.
+Proper style usage produces fewer formatting frustrations and ensures efficient, consistent application of formatting, easy creation of tables of contents that automatically update with the click of a button, swift document navigation, and the permits style-based PDF bookmarks.